cs411-alawini/sp25-cs411-team090-ZeroBug/doc/proposal.md

 - **Visualizing financial data** through pie charts, bar graphs, and line charts.
 - **Setting and tracking savings goals**.

 Existing finance management tools like **Mint** and **YNAB** offer similar features, but they often require subscriptions or lack the simplicity that many users desire.
 Our application differentiates itself by focusing on **ease of use** and **multi-currency support**.
+This allows our application to have an additional user base in international students, who may have expenses using different currencies, especially when returning home.

 ## Realness (Data Sources)
-To ensure the application handles real financial data, we will integrate at least two real-world data sources:
+To ensure the application handles real financial data, we will integrate at least two real-world data sources including:
 1. **User-Generated Transaction Data** – Users input financial transactions manually.
 2. **Currency Exchange Rate API** – Integration with an exchange rate API (e.g., [ExchangeRate-API](https://www.exchangerate-api.com/)) to support multi-currency tracking.